welkman/funcito/docs/ReadMe.txt

                     JAR file no longer has empty Objenesis dir (workaround for JarJar bug) Introduced development microbenchmarks, to improve performance while adding features Increased unit test coverage
+                    More complete example code across all current APIs (in funcito-src.jar)

 1.0.2  02-Apr-2012  No API changes.
                     Removed runtime dependency on Google Guava for non-Guava users